 Internal Audit Division ("IAD") of the Bank is responsible to conduct internal monitoring of the remuneration system and its operation to ensure compliance with the RP.
 As required by the Bank's remuneration framework, a review, at least on an annual basis, of the Bank's remuneration system and its operation, which includes an assessment of consistency with the "Guideline on a Sound Remuneration System" issued by the HKMA, is conducted independently of the management and the result is submitted to the NRC and to the HKMA if required.
-The independent review can be conducted by an external party, or by the Bank's internal audit, compliance or human resources functions, or a combination of these parties as directed by the NRC.
+The independent review can be conducted by an external party, or by the Bank's internal audit or compliance functions, or a combination of these parties as directed by the NRC.
 The NRC will report any material issues in relation to the Bank's remuneration system or practices to the Board of the Bank.

-IAD conducted the review in the second quarter of 2020 jointly with Human Resources Division ("HRD") and noted that the Bank's remuneration system was in compliance with the RP and consistent with the HKMA's guideline in this connection.
+IAD conducted the review in the second quarter of 2023 and noted that the Bank's remuneration system was in compliance with the RP and consistent with the HKMA's guideline in this connection.